F33RNI/Liberty-Way/README.md

-"default_server_host",              server host which can be overridden by cmd argument "default_server_port",              server port which can be overridden by cmd argument "default_video_port",              video port which can be overridden by cmd argument "video_enabled_by_default",              should the video be enabled from the start "fps_measure_period",              period of measurements of fps (milliseconds) "adaptive_thresh_constant",              detector of parameters (ARUCO) "allowed_ids",              array of allowed tracking markers ARUCO ids
+"default_server_host",              server host which can be overridden by cmd argument "default_server_port",              server port which can be overridden by cmd argument "default_video_port",              video port which can be overridden by cmd argument "video_stream_enabled_by_default": true,              should the video stream be enabled from the start "video_on_page_enabled_by_default": true,              should the video be enabled on the page from the start "video_enabled_by_default",
+"fps_measure_period",              period of measurements of fps (milliseconds) "adaptive_thresh_constant",              detector of parameters (ARUCO) "allowed_ids",              array of allowed tracking markers ARUCO ids